 Again, I’m with Dennett on both counts.

 On the first he’s not saying all competence is automatic or unthinking, simply that most of it can be.
 Here I regularly use the top class tennis player returning a serve.
 Only a small fraction of the action requires conscious free-won’t / fine-tuning action, most of it is pre-programmed before the actual service.
-Most mental activity is subconscious.
+Most mental activity in the moment is subconscious.

 On the second, it’s important to notice use of the “kind of” qualifier – in fact Dennett uses his kinda / sorta operator all over the place.
 He’s not denying the reality of consciousness, simply that it has an illusory “virtual” aspect to it, like any image, like the user display on a computer.
 It’s not what is actually going on inside the machine, simply a representation of it.
 Like the finger and the moon, both are real, distinct but physical (material).
 Most computer activity is invisible to the user in the same way most mental activity is subconscious.
 Consciousness is our user interface.